Advertisement

 The collision repair shop provides you with an estimate of your repair within 24 hours.
 This includes the time it’ll take to complete the repair and the cost.

-Although several factors, such as the availability of parts and severity of the damage, can cause a delay in providing a detailed estimate, they should communicate it with you.
+Although several factors, such as the availability of parts and severity of the damage, can cause a delay in providing a detailed estimate, they should communicate it to you.

 How much do collision repair technicians make?